poppinss/hooks/README.md

 ```

 ## Cleanup functions
-Cleanup functions allows hooks to cleanup after themselves after the main action finishes successfully or with an error.
-Let's consider a real world example of saving a model to the database.
+Cleanup functions allow hooks to clean up after themselves after the main action finishes successfully or with an error.
+Let's consider a real-world example of saving a model to the database.

 - You will first run the `saving` hooks.
 - Assume one of the `saving` hooks writes some files to the disk.
-- Next, you issue the insert query to the database and the query fails.
+- Next, you issue the insert query to the database, and the query fails.
-- The hook that has written files to the disk would want to remove those files as the main operation got cancelled with an error.
+- The hook that has written files to the disk would want to remove those files as the main operation got canceled with an error.

 Following is how you can express that with cleanup functions.